csytan/csytan.github.io/projects/duckduckgo.md

 ## Second approach

 The second approach used image comparison.
 It's a simple solution that detects most problems.
-It's also softer when
+It's also softer when dealing with certain types of errors.

 - It runs in 30 seconds when using 4 instances of Chrome on a Macbook Air
 - Uses WebDriver to control them
 - Injects a script which sends the coordinates of the bottom of the IA.
 - [ImageMagick](http://www.imagemagick.org/) uses the coordinates to crop a screenshot of the IA before doing an image comparison

+Here's a screenshot of it running:

 ![duckducktest](/images/projects_ddg1.png)